 The SCOR principles are intended to give a consistent approach to credit reporting.
 A lender can’t see who the existing lenders are on someone’s credit report, so they need to be able to assume that all lenders would report in a similar way.

 To the customer this is presented as an advantage – make the payments and we won’t mark your account as in default.
-It can be years later when the customer realises that if a default had been added early, as many of his other accounts did, then it would soon be going to drop off, but instead the payment arrangement will harm his credit record for many more years.
+It can be years later when the customer realises that if a default had been added early then it would soon drop off, but instead, the payment arrangement will harm his credit record for many more years.

 To the lender (and subsequent debt purchaser) keeping the debt on someone’s credit record increases the pressure on the customer to repay the debt.
 So we effectively have a group of higher-cost lenders who are deliberately reporting in a different way in order to maximise their profit.

 This is not a consumer education problem.
 A lot of the problems consumers have comes from the fact they are given inaccurate information by advisers and creditors.
 Three examples:

 - As I was writing this, a reader left a comment asking when a debt with a default date in November 2013 would disappear, saying “A mortgage adviser said I should wait before settling the [debt] as it would appear like a brand new default on my file.”
 Which is wrong.